Samourai-Wallet/samourai-dojo/doc/DOCKER_setup.md

   * Go to the `<dojo_dir>/docker/my-dojo/conf` directory

-  * Edit docker-bitcoin.conf.tpl and provide a new value for the following parameters:
+  * Edit docker-bitcoind.conf.tpl and provide a new value for the following parameters:
       * `BITCOIND_RPC_USER` = login protecting the access to the RPC API of your full node,
       * `BITCOIND_RPC_PASSWORD` = password protecting the access to the RPC API of your full node.
       * If your machine has a lot of RAM, it's recommended that you increase the value of `BITCOIND_DB_CACHE` for a faster Initial Block Download.